getcarina/getcarina.com/_best-practices/container-technologies-networking.md

   - planning
 ---

-*To create a network in which Docker containers are part of the same virtual network switch no matter where they are running, use Weave.*
+*Use Weave to create a network in which Docker containers are part of the same virtual network switch no matter where they are running.*

-Containers become useful when they are connected to each other and to the rest of your network.
-Adding a container-focused network tool such as those introduced below can help you establish and maintain a a useful container configuration.
+In a robust application architecture, containers are connected to each other and to the rest of your network.
+Adding a container-focused network tool such as those introduced below can help you establish and maintain a useful container configuration.

 ### Weaveworks' “Weave”